paulywill/league-for-good/README.md

 In order for the authorization component of this app to work, it needs to be registered with Google.
 Here is a helpful walkthrough of that process: (https://developers.google.com/identity/sign-in/web/devconsole-project)

+This includes enabling the "Google+ API" on the Google API Console Dashboard.

 ### Steps

 - Fork and clone the repo
 - Run `npm install`
 - In the root directory, create a .env file and place the following:
   - MONGO_URI = *Your database uri*
   - GOOGLE_CLIENT_ID = *Client id assigned by Google*
   - GOOGLE_CLIENT_SECRET = *Client secret assigned by Google*
   - SESSION_SECRET = *Any random string of characters*
   - GOOGLE_CALLBACK_URL = http://localhost:4000/auth/google/callback (*Use for the callback url in the Google API console*)